vinayhegde1990/devops-notes/docs/source/PostgreSQL.rst

 PostgreSQL
 ***************

-*Some useful links to cover the basics of PostgreSQl*
+*Some useful links to explain the concepts of PostgreSQl*

 ########
 Concepts